Updated: March 18, 2026

 Yes.
 Lisbon is generally more expensive, particularly for housing and dining.
 The Algarve can be more affordable overall, except for luxury areas like the Golden Triangle.

 If you visit Portugal, it’s difficult to pinpoint a single “nicest” spot; it all depends on what you’re looking for.
 Lisbon offers culture, nightlife, and history, while the Algarve is perfect for beaches, sunshine, and relaxation.
 Many travelers love exploring both if they don’t have limited time.
-For red or white wine lovers and historical charm, Porto and the Douro Valley (with the idyllic Douro River flowing through) are fantastic, too.
+For red or white wine lovers and historical charm, Porto and the Douro Valley are fantastic, too.

 Definitely!
 The Algarve is famous for its incredible coastline, sunny weather, friendly locals, and excellent seafood.
 Whether you love lounging on beaches, hiking coastal trails and rock formations, or exploring charming coastal towns, it’s worth a visit.